Once you leave Dublin city, the only proper, efficient, and flexible way to enjoy the real Emerald Isle is by car…

 1) While a few modern highways connect the big cities at high speed, most of the main roads are quite narrow and slow going.
 It will typically take you a lot longer than you think to get where you are going.
 Most of the main roads go straight through town, an invitation to slow down, take a break, and enjoy the local color.

 3) Keep your wits about you at all times.
-If you feel tired, pull over and take a break until you can really concentrate on what you are doing.
+If you feel the least bit tired, pull over and take a break until you can really concentrate on what you are doing.
 One moment of inattention could be disastrous.

-Special note: If you are ever get Dingle-way, driving the scenic Conor Pass is not for the faint of heart, but is quite a thrill.
+Special note: If you ever find yourself near Dingle, driving the scenic Conor Pass is not for the faint of heart, but is quite a thrill.

 Many road signs are bilingual (Gaelic and English), while in some areas, known as Gaeltachts, the signs are Gaelic only.
 If you don’t know that “An Daingean” refers to the town of Dingle, you just might miss the turnoff.